kidGodzilla/implausible-vue/README.md

 # Implausible Analytics (Vue 3)

+A simple analytics implementation that collects and serves data from a static CDN, using web workers, WASM, range requests, and some other fun tricks.

 ![Screenshot](screenshot.jpg)

-A toy application in Vue 3 that tracks and reports on user behavior, using `sql.js-httpvfs`.

 ## Demo